Nuala Walsh

 After a three-decade career in financial services, DBS and MBS Smurfit graduate Nuala Walsh is busy writing books, consulting, speaking and teaching about human psychology and decision making, such is her interest in the area.

 Nuala Walsh admits she is not overly motivated by numbers, more by people.
-From CEOs to serial killers, she finds the human mind with all its flaws and biases to be fascinating.
+From CEO's to serial killers, she finds the human mind with all its flaws and biases to be fascinating.

 About Nuala Walsh

-Walsh, one of 5 girls from Dublin, was Educated at Our Lady’s School, Templeogue before she studied for a BA at Trinity College Dublin, specialising in French and Philosophy.
+Walsh, one of five girls from Dublin, was Educated at Our Lady’s School, Templeogue before she studied for a BA at Trinity College Dublin, specialising in French and Philosophy.
 She quips, “I wasn't going to be a French philosopher so I went to UCD and did the Diploma in Business Studies followed by the Masters where I specialized in international marketing.”

 That decision in retrospect seems wise as she went straight from UCD into PA Consulting Group, where she worked on strategy and business transformation which set her up for a robust career pathway.
 She then moved to London and worked on projects industrywide including a one-year assignment for the World Bank in Africa to re-engineer the Bank of Tanzania.
 She next joined Merrill Lynch and its fintech group in the debt capital markets division at a time when fintech was not particularly trendy, unlike today.
 She eventually made her way to their investment management division.